Brain-Inspired Stepwise Patch Merging for Vision Transformers: Experiments

 \subsection{Image Classification on ImageNet-1K}

-\textbf{Setting.} We first evaluate the proposed SPM framework on the ImageNet-1K dataset~\cite{deng2009imagenet}, which comprises 1.28 million training images and 50,000 validation images spanning 1,000 categories.
+\paragraph{Setting.} We first evaluate the proposed SPM framework on the ImageNet-1K dataset~\cite{deng2009imagenet}, which comprises 1.28 million training images and 50,000 validation images spanning 1,000 categories.
 To ensure a fair comparison, all models are trained on the training set and report the top-1 error rate on the validation set.
 For data augmentation, we apply a suite of techniques including random cropping, random horizontal flipping~\cite{szegedy2015going}, label smoothing regularization~\cite{szegedy2016rethinking}, mixup~\cite{zhang2017mixup}, CutMix~\cite{yun2019cutmix}, and random erasing~\cite{zhong2020random}.
 These augmentations are employed to enhance the robustness and generalization ability of the models.
 During training, we use the AdamW optimizer~\cite{loshchilov2017decoupled} with a momentum parameter of 0.9, a mini-batch size of 128, and a weight decay of $5\times 10^{-2}$.
 The initial learning rate is set to $1\times 10^{-3}$ and follows a cosine annealing schedule~\cite{loshchilov2016sgdr} to gradually reduce the learning rate.
 All models are trained from scratch for 300 epochs on eight NVIDIA A100 GPUs.
 For evaluation, we adopt the standard center crop strategy on the validation set, where a $224\times 224$ patch is extracted from each image to assess the classification accuracy.

-\textbf{Result.} In Tab. \ref{table:ImageNet}, we observe that incorporating the SPM framework into the PVT results in significant improvements in classification accuracy, specifically by 4.4\%, 1.9\%, and 0.7\% in the Tiny, Small, and Medium models, respectively, while adding only a minimal number of parameters compared to the original PVT.
+\paragraph{Result.} In Tab.~\ref{table:ImageNet}, we observe that incorporating the SPM framework into the PVT results in significant improvements in classification accuracy, specifically by 4.4\%, 1.9\%, and 0.7\% in the Tiny, Small, and Medium models, respectively.
 The final experimental results indicate that the accuracy of models of various sizes has been enhanced, with the most notable improvement observed in the Tiny model.
-Remarkably, the combination of PVT-Tiny and SPM achieved a top-1 accuracy of 79.5\%, which is comparable to the performance of PVT-Small, despite PVT-Small having nearly 70\% more parameters than PVT-Tiny.
 Furthermore, with the integration of SPM, PVT-Small surpassed PVT-Medium by 0.5\%.